tiprankstipranks

 We are subject to risks associated with leasing retail space subject to long-term and non-cancelable leases.
 We may be unable to renew leases at the end of their terms.
 If we close a leased retail space, we remain obligated under the applicable lease.

 We do not own any of our retail store facilities, but instead lease all of our stores under operating leases.
 Our leases generally have terms of up to 10 years, generally require a fixed annual base rent and some require the payment of additional percentage rent if store sales exceed a negotiated amount.
 Certain of our European stores also require initial investments in the form of key money to secure prime locations, which may be paid to landlords or existing lessees.
 Generally, our leases are "net" leases, which require us to pay all of the costs of insurance, taxes, maintenance and utilities.
 We generally cannot cancel these leases or withhold payments at our option, and payments under these operating leases account for a significant portion of our operating costs.
-For example, as of March 30, 2024, we were party to operating leases associated with our retail stores that we operate directly throughout the globe, as well as other global corporate facilities, requiring future minimum lease payments aggregating to $1.6 billion through Fiscal 2029 and approximately $600 million thereafter through Fiscal 2044.
+For example, as of March 29, 2025, we were party to operating leases associated with our retail stores that we operate directly throughout the globe, as well as other global corporate facilities, requiring future minimum lease payments aggregating to $1.4 billion through Fiscal 2030 and approximately $501 million thereafter through Fiscal 2044.
 Our substantial operating lease obligations could have a material adverse effect on our business, results of operations and financial condition.
 In certain cases, as we have done in the past, we may determine that it is no longer economical to operate a retail store subject to a lease or we may seek to generally downsize, consolidate, reposition, relocate or close some of our real estate locations.
 In such cases, we may be required to negotiate a lease exit with the applicable landlord or remain obligated under the applicable lease for, among other things, payment of the base rent for the balance of the lease term.
 In some instances, we may be unable to close an underperforming retail store due to continuous operation clauses in our lease agreements.
-In addition, as each of our leases expire, we may be unable to negotiate renewals, either on commercially acceptable terms or at all, which could cause us to close retail stores in desirable locations.
-Our inability to secure desirable retail space or favorable lease terms could impact our ability to grow.
+In addition, a significant portion of our leases may expire within a short time frame.
+As each of our leases expire, we may be unable to negotiate renewals, either on commercially acceptable terms or at all, which could cause us to close retail stores in desirable locations and/or may impact future revenue.
+Our inability to secure desirable retail space, favorable lease terms or to renew our leases could impact our ability to grow.
 Likewise, our obligation to continue making lease payments with respect to leases for closed retail spaces could have a material adverse effect on our business, financial condition and results of operations.
 Additionally, due to the volatile economic environment, it may be difficult to determine the fair market value of real estate properties when we are deciding whether to enter into leases or renew expiring leases.
-This may impact our ability to manage the profitability of our store locations, or cause impairments of our lease right-of-use assets if market values decline, any of which could have a material adverse effect on our financial condition or results of operations.
+This may impact our ability to manage the profitability of our store locations, or cause impairments of our operating lease right-of-use assets if market values decline, any of which could have a material adverse effect on our financial condition or results of operations.

 Costs - Risk 3